This DIY Christmas Tree Box Stand is beautiful under any tree. AND, you can store ornaments in it after Christmas! With Free PDF build plans.

 So, I spent a couple days just trying to decide how to build it and make it collapsible.

 See, I hate storing big things that only get used once a year.
 But, then I finally realized, it doesn’t have to sit empty the rest of the year!

-I happy danced all around the Living Room when I realized I could use that same box to store all of my Christmas Ornaments and decor once the tree came down.
-Holla!
+I happy danced all around the Living Room when I realized I could use that same Christmas Tree Box to store all of my Christmas ornaments and decorations once the tree came down.
+Yay!

 - 4 – 13 1/4″ long 2″ x 2″ Select Pine Boards, for the corners

 - 8 – 20 1/2″ long 2″ x 2″ Select Pine Boards, 2 for each side frame

 - 4 – 6″ long 2″ x 2″ Select Pine Boards, to support the base